crisda100/aws-eks-deploy/README.md

- # This is code by build cluster kuberneter within aws node-asg
+ # This is code by build cluster kuberneter within aws node-asg to use teraform